You can register to receive your rates and instalment notices by email through eNotices.

-In order to be eligible for exemption from rating your parcel of land, it must fit into the following categories as stipulated in the Local Government Act, 1993:
+In order to be eligible for exemption, your land must fit into the following categories as defined by the Local Government Act 1993:

 - Minister's residences

-- Land owned and used by public charities and certain other land as provided in the provisions of the section 555 of the Local Government Act, 1993.
+- Land owned and used by public charities and certain other land as provided in section 555 of the Local Government Act 1993.

-There is a statutory fee of $75 payable for each Section 603 certificate.
+There is a statutory fee of $85 payable for each section 603 certificate.
 GST is not applicable.

-For urgent certificates an additional $39.00 (total $114.00) may be paid for same day service if lodged before 11am.
-Please note, this service is not available when ordering online.
+For urgent certificates, an additional $42 may be paid for same-day service if lodged before 11am.

 The certificate may be ordered:

-- Over the counter at Council's Administration Centre located at Level 2, 33 Moore Street, Liverpool NSW 2170
+Over the counter at Council's Customer Service Centre, 33 Moore Street, Liverpool, NSW 2170

-- Online - You can Register to apply for online 603 certificates.
+Online - You can register to apply for section 603 certificates through ePathway.